• Skip to primary navigation

 Jump to Recipe

-This is a must try recipe if you’re a pecan lover.
-Pecan Pie Bars offer you all of the goodness of a pecan pie without all the mess.
+This is a must-try recipe if you’re a pecan lover.
+This Easy Recipe for Pecan Squares offers you all of the goodness of a pecan pie without all the mess.
 They are quick to make and you can eat them with your hands!

 The shortbread crust is the real MVP of this recipe.
 It is buttery and will melt in your mouth.
 Picture it like eating a shortbread cookie with pecan deliciousness on top.